mulka/ploverwiki/Glossary.md

 `rich text format with court reporting extensions`.
 It is a standard format that most proprietary steno software can import from and export to.
 Plover can read RTF/CRE natively.

+### Shadowing

+Shadowing is when a key registers on the steno paper unintentionally, due to pressing lightly on a key by accident.
+The term "shadowing" comes from the light ink impression left on the steno paper - it looks like the shadow of a letter.
+While the use of writing to paper continues to decline, the act of shadowing can be a bigger problem with digital systems as the machine and/or transcription software registers it as off or on - no in-between.
+Shadowing can be reduced or eliminated by more careful writing and by adjusting key sensitivity.

 ### Stacking